 More importantly, the mega menu flattens your site's architecture from Googlebot's perspective.
 Mueller has been direct on this: when a site structure becomes too flat, Google can't recognise which parts of the site belong together.
 A pyramid structure, where categories link to subcategories and subcategories link to products, gives Google a hierarchy to interpret.
 A mega menu that links to everything from everywhere removes that hierarchy.

-Large e-commerce sites with deep taxonomies.
-If you have hundreds of subcategories and thousands of product types, a mega menu that tries to expose them all creates the full set of problems described above.
-The link count becomes unmanageable, the anchor text becomes uniform, and the site structure flattens.
+Large e-commerce with deep taxonomies.
+Hundreds of subcategories, thousands of product types.
+Link count becomes unmanageable, anchor text uniform, site structure flattens.

 The decision tree